ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 I think I was emotionally compensating for being treated like a fucking idiot.

-> Kelly,
+> Marlon,
 >
 > I'm about to sign the document.
 Thanks again for everything.
 >
-> At the risk of being a pedantic asshole -- way too late, nvm -- I'd like to leave the board, and particularly Mr. Hodges, whose grandmother was a scientist, one last thing - it's about investing and bias!
+> At the risk of being a pedantic asshole -- way too late, nvm -- I'd like to leave the board, and particularly Mr. Yundt, whose grandmother was a scientist, one last thing - it's about investing and bias!
 He'd like it.
 >
 > The term "alpha male / female" is derived from "alpha wolf," coined via research from an ecologist named Dr. Meck in the early 80s publication The Wolf.
 He found there was always one "dominant" male and female wolf, their dominance proven via ruthless and often violent spats with other wolves: competition!
 >